eleg5491/eleg5491.github.io/ml_basics.md

 The generalization ability of a machine learning algorithm describes how accurately an algorithm is able to predict outcome values for previously *unseen* data.
 The generalization error can be minimized by avoiding overfitting in the learning algorithm.
 A model is said to generalize well if its performance on the test set is high.
 The dataset for a standard procedure of supervised learning should contain *training*, *validation* and *test* set, where the validation set is for pruning hyperparameters and the test set is for verifying a model's performance and generalization ability.

-- An example using training, validation and test sets: [Faster RCNN](https://arxiv.org/abs/1506.01497) (see Sec.
+- An example using training, validation and test sets: [Faster RCNN](https://arxiv.org/abs/1506.01497)  (Sec.
 4.2)

 - Another aspect to describe a model's generalization is to train a network on one dataset and evaluate it directly to another test set which has different classes: see [a paper here](https://arxiv.org/pdf/1606.04446v1.pdf) (Sec.
-3.2).
+3.2)

 <a name='cross'></a>

 #### Relation to cross-validation

+To be precise, there's a connection between generalization and stability (via cross-validation) of a learning algorithm.
+If an algorithm is symmetric (the order of inputs does not affect the result), has bounded loss and meets two stability conditions, it will generalize.
+For details, please refer to [wiki](https://en.wikipedia.org/wiki/Generalization_error).
+Here we want to point out that in some cases, the generalization of a model could be also reflected by conducting cross-valiation.
+There are two common types:

 <a name='overfit'></a>